Abolition of the Family and Nations

 The ideas of religious liberty and freedom of conscience merely gave expression to the sway of free competition within the domain of knowledge.

-“Undoubtedly,” it will be said, “religious, moral, philosophical, and juridical ideas have been modified in the course of historical development.
-But religion, morality, philosophy, political science, and law, constantly survived this change.”
+Religious, moral, philosophical, and juridical ideas have been modified in the course of history.

-What does this accusation reduce itself to?
-The history of all past society has consisted in the development of class antagonisms, antagonisms that assumed different forms at different epochs.
+History has consisted in the development of class antagonisms that took different forms at different epochs.

 The first step in the revolution by the working class is to make the proletariat the ruling class.